With summer ending in Phoenix, now is a good time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last replaced yours?
+Can’t remember when you last put in a new one?
 Remove it and angle it toward the light.
-If you can’t see light through it, replace it.
+If there’s no light visible, get a new one.

 3. Clean the Inside